nRF24/CircuitPython_nRF24L01/docs/api.rst

 ******************

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.send

-  This blocking function is used to transmit payload(s).

   :returns:
       * `list` if a list or tuple of payloads was passed as the ``buf`` parameter.
 Each item